wakedxy/pwsh-enum/README.md

 Get-ADComputer -server Domaincontroller -Filter * -Properties *
 #Get all active computer list in domain
 Get-ADComputer -Filter {enabled -eq $true} -properties *
-#Get computers with outdated OS
+#Get computers with outdated OS (in this exemple we are looking for computers on Windows 7)
 Get-ADComputer -Filter 'operatingsystem -like "*Windows 7*" -and enabled -eq "true"' -Properties *
 ```
 - Enumerate Domain Trust: